doctorfree/MirrorImages/README.md

 created in the source repository they can be installed by executing the [./Install](Install) command.
 Packages can be removed with [./Uninstall](Uninstall).

-**Note:** The Artists, Models, and Photographers image archives include images of artistic nudity.
+**Note:** The Artists, Models, TantraTutorial, and Photographers image archives include images of artistic nudity.
 If you wish to avoid the display of artistic nudes, only install the MirrorImagesPortrait package.

 #### Package Sizes